EvictionLab/eviction-lab-website/content/eviction-tracking/richmond-va.md

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, or Other/None.

-When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the past 12 months and filings in 2016-2019.<sup>1</sup>
+When you toggle the figure to see data relative to baseline, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings over the past 12 months and filings in 2016-2019.<sup>1</sup>

 1. Average eviction filings taken from Eviction Lab data for 2016-2019.